Author Archives: deborahard

 @biblegateway @youversion

-Click the photo for today’s video
+Click the photo to watch Surrender Saturday video

-#fruitfriday #newbeginning #waterwalkers29
+#fruitfriday #spiritualdisciplines #waterwalkers29

 Standard